In fact, relapse occurs so frequently in those who are recovering that it’s beginning to be seen by experts as part of the process of recovery.

 For instance, if you recognize that you haven’t learned new coping tools to manage stress and intense feelings, and especially if that tends to be the trigger for drug use, then learning new coping mechanisms can be a way to prevent relapse.

-Other powerful relapse prevention strategies include:
+Other powerful relapse prevention plan strategies include:

 - Healing unresolved issues that lead to challenging emotions